-The role of the adult school crossing guard is to provide children with a safe crossing of the roadway and to model appropriate street skills and behavior to young children.
-NJ Safe Routes to School compiles resources and tools to support school crossing guards and assist traffic safety officers.
+Adult school crossing guards provide children with a safe crossing of the roadway and model appropriate street skills and behavior to young children.
+It is also one of the most dangerous of municipal jobs due to slips, trips and falls and crashes involving motor vehicles.
+NJ SRTS compiles resources and tools to support school crossing guards and traffic safety officers.

 New Jersey Crossing Guard Training Program: Check here for information on crossing guard training sessions conducted throughout New Jersey or to find more resources if you already attended crossing guard training.